new research grant

 About PRismap Labs

-PRISMAp (Precision and Intelligent Systems in Medicine Research Partnership) is a collaborative research partnership for the design, development, and implementation of intelligent healthcare systems.
+PRISMAP (Precision and Intelligent Systems in Medicine Research Partnership) is a collaborative research partnership for the design, development, and implementation of intelligent healthcare systems.
 We unite cross-disciplinary teams of experts in Medicine, Informatics, Computer Science, Engineering, Health Policy, and Fine Arts to solve healthcare problems.

 Our vision is to transform care for acutely ill patients using pervasive artificial intelligence to augment a human-centered healthcare system.
 Our partnership emphasizes the alignment of innovation, technology, and inclusive excellence to deliver optimal quality and experience for every patient, caregiver, and provider.